 Yes, having oily skin can most of the time feel like a curse rather than a blessing, but this actually may not be the case.
 Having oily skin can sometimes be better for you, as it can ward off the signs of aging and ensure that your skin is always moisturized to perfection!

 Having oily skin can actually be a good thing, and does have a range of benefits!
 For instance, if you have naturally oily skin, then this will help with your skin’s elasticity, and can improve the firmness and plumpness of the skin, which will actually make you look younger!

 Whilst oily skin can also increase the risk of blemishes and can be acne-prone, as long as you care for it and ensure that you do not have any acne scarring, your skin will look young and fresher for much longer!

 So, does oily skin actually make you age better?

 Does oily skin age better?

 Yes, technically, oily skin does age better.
 This is because the naturally occurring oil can help keep the skin firm, plump and increase elasticity.
-This will in turn reduce the appearance of fine lines and wrinkles, and help reduce the signs of ageing.
+This will in turn reduce the appearance of fine lines and wrinkles, and help reduce the signs of aging.

 Another benefit of having oily skin is that it creates a natural barrier against the sun.
 This makes people with oily skin far more resistant to the sun’s rays than others.
-This also prevents the signs of ageing, as sun damage can have a huge effect on the skin, and produces lines, wrinkles, freckles and blemishes.
+This also prevents the signs of aging, as sun damage can have a huge effect on the skin, and produces lines, wrinkles, freckles and blemishes.

-In addition, oil helps to preserve the skin, making it stronger, thicker and less prone to wrinkles.
+In addition, the oil helps to preserve the skin, making it stronger, thicker and less prone to wrinkles.
 However, you will want to keep the oil under control if you want to prevent breakouts and acne.